 Kelly is using her experience in policing as an example for legislators of why we need to change our laws to protect those who report wrongdoing.

-Kelly sent her report to 201 individual politicians in Ontario, (provincial and federal serving politicians in July, 2017).
+Kelly sent her report to 201 individual politicians in Ontario, (all provincial and federal serving politicians in July, 2017).
 Not one of those politicians proactively contacted Kelly to meet with her regarding the issues.

 Kelly has met with Laurie Scott, PC MPP, Michael Harris, PC MPP, and Hon.
 Marie-France Lalonde's Senior Policy Advisor, and Will Bouma, PC MPP.

 Repeated requests to meet with Hon.
 Yasir Naqvi (previous Attorney General) have gone unanswered.

 Daiene Vernile, Liberal MPP refused to meet with Kelly.
 Douglas Downey (current Attorney General) refused to meet with Kelly.